-WHO WE ARE: Partnership HealthPlan of California (PHC) is a nonprofit, community-based, public health care organization that contracts with the State to administer Medi-Cal benefits through local care providers to ensure access to comprehensive cost-effective health care.
-PHC provides quality health care to over 565,000 people in 14 Northern California counties:
+WHO WE ARE: Partnership HealthPlan of California is a nonprofit, community-based, public health care organization that contracts with the State to administer Medi-Cal benefits through local care providers to ensure access to comprehensive cost-effective health care.
+Partnership provides quality health care to over 900,000 people in 24 Northern California counties:

-PHC is governed by a Board of Commissioners, comprised of locally elected officials, provider representatives, and patient advocates who meet on a monthly basis to set policy and strategic priorities for the health plan.
-More than 700 PHC employees work at regional offices in four cities – Fairfield, Santa Rosa, Redding, and Eureka.
+Partnership is governed by a Board of Commissioners, comprised of locally elected officials, provider representatives, and patient advocates who meet on a monthly basis to set policy and strategic priorities for the health plan.

-OUR HISTORY: PHC was established to address the use of Solano County emergency rooms as the primary source of care for local Medi-Cal recipients.
-PHC began serving Solano County as a County Organized Health System (aka a public plan) in 1994.
-While PHC has consistently grown over time, a series of significant expansions occurred between 2009 and 2013.
-During this time, the organization's membership quadrupled.
+OUR HISTORY: Partnership was established to address the use of Solano County emergency rooms as the primary source of care for local Medi-Cal recipients.
+Partnership began serving Solano County as a County Organized Health System (a.k.a.